 At 1.4 miles round trip it is great with kids.
 The trail has a variety of terrain with some flat areas and a lot of rock stairs and uneven terrain that the kids love to hike.

-How to get to the Craggy Gardens Trail: Stop at the Craggy Gardens Visitor Center and the trail is located on the left hand side of the parking lot behind the rock wall.
+How to get to the Craggy Gardens Trail: Stop at the Craggy Gardens Visitor Center and the trail starts on the left hand side of the parking lot behind the rock wall.

 Distance: 1.4 miles round trip – if you stop at the Pavilion/grassy summit and turn around.
 When you come to an intersection stay left.